trufflesuite/ganache/src/packages/flavor/example/README.md

 # My Chain

-This is a minimal implementation of a ganache `flavor` plugin for a fictional chain called "My Chain".
+This is an example implementation of a ganache `flavor` plugin for a fictional chain called "My Chain".